capawesome-team/capacitor-plugins/packages/torch/README.md

 Check if the torch is available.

-Only available on Android and iOS.
+Only available on Android, iOS and Web.

 **Returns:** <code>Promise&lt;<a href="#isavailableresult">IsAvailableResult</a>&gt;</code>